se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 **React** is an open-source JavaScript <tooltip content="React only handles the view component of your application.
 It is not an MVC framework!">library</tooltip> for building composable user interfaces.
 It was developed by Facebook and released to the world in 2013, and is now used in a huge number of popular applications, including Facebook and Instagram.

 <box type="tip">
-    If you have the <a href="https://github.com/facebook/react-devtools">React DevTools</a> extension installed in your browser, you can inspect the webpage of either of these applications and observe that a lot of React components are being used by them!
+    If you have the <a href="https://github.com/facebook/react-devtools">React DevTools</a> extension installed in your browser, you can inspect the webpage of either of these applications and observe that React is being used by them!
 </box>

-React abstracts away the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) from you, giving you a simpler programming model and better performance.
+React abstracts away the <tooltip content="The Document Object Model, or the 'DOM', is an interface to web pages.
+It represents the page as nodes and objects, allowing programs to read and manipulate the page's content, structure, and styles.">DOM</tooltip> from you, giving you a simpler programming model and better performance.
-It can also [render on the server using Node](https://alligator.io/react/server-side-rendering/), and it can power native mobile applications using [React Native](https://facebook.github.io/react-native/).
+It can also [render on the server using Node](https://alligator.io/react/server-side-rendering/), and it can power native mobile applications using [React Native](https://facebook.github.io/react-native/), which is an extension of React.

 ### Why use React?